310-Primers/A2-Group2/GuiREADME.md

 ### Chatbot
 for now the chatbot is a simple class that saves that creates an object with a name as its only attribute to identify our chatbot.

+### App
+contains the Gui implementation of the bot

 ### getResponse
 takes the user's input (as lowercase) and tries to identify a similar string as in a dictionary of possible questions.
 If it matches a key, the coressponding value (the pre-written answer to the question) is returned.
 If not, a key error is returned and handled. the use

 ### questions
 this class stores a list of questions, and our bot will randomly pick one and output it to terminal when the user inputs "ask me a question".

+### Nerstanza and POStrack
+An api we used to dind out if the user is typing in past tense or present tesnse

+### NLTK
+An api we used to detect synonyms of the words, the bot should be able to understand a word if its a synonym of a word it currently knows

 ## Chatbot in action